jtrain184/swole-tracker/README.md

 REST backened API url:  https://swole-tracker.appspot.com/

-See REST documentation for futher info on valid API calls.
+See User Guide for information on valid API calls.

 ## Built With